CHI - CHS

 • Which airlines offer Wi-Fi service onboard planes from Chicago to Charleston?

-American Airlines, and Alaska Airlines offer inflight Wi-Fi service on the Chicago to Charleston flight route.
+American Airlines, Alaska Airlines, and Delta offer inflight Wi-Fi service on the Chicago to Charleston flight route.

 • Which aircraft models fly most regularly from Chicago to Charleston?